Criss-Cross Deletion Correcting Codes: Optimal Constructions with Efficient Decoders: Construction of Optimal -Criss-Cross deletion correcting Codes Over Non-Binary Alphabets

 \section{Construction of Optimal \texorpdfstring{$(1,1)$}{}-Criss-Cross deletion correcting Codes Over Non-Binary Alphabets}

 This section details a construction of $(1,1)$-criss-cross deletion correcting codes that exhibits optimal redundancy (up to an additive constant term) in the context of non-binary alphabets.
 We begin by discussing the underlying ideas that inform our code construction.
 Let $\boldsymbol{X}$ be an array of size $n\times n$, and let $\boldsymbol{Y}$ be the array of size $(n-1)\times (n-1)$ that is obtained by deleting the $i$-th row and $j$-th column from $\boldsymbol{X}$.
 As illustrated in Figure \ref{fig:array}, we can visualize the process of obtaining $\boldsymbol{Y}$ as follows: First, we move the $i$-th row of $\boldsymbol{X}$ to the bottom, resulting in the array $\boldsymbol{X}'$.
 Next, we shift the $j$-th column of $\boldsymbol{X}'$ to the rightmost position, yielding $\boldsymbol{X}''$.
 Finally, $\boldsymbol{Y}$ is the top-left corner subarray of $\boldsymbol{X}''$, with size $(n-1) \times (n-1)$.
-Our approach involves the following three key steps: \begin{itemize} \item \emph{Determine the missing symbols in each row and column:} For each row and column of $\boldsymbol{X}$, we record the sums of the entries modulo $q$.
+Our approach involves the following three key steps: \begin{itemize} \item \emph{Determine the missing symbols in each row and column:} We enforce that the sums of the entries in each row and column of $\boldsymbol{X}$ yield the same residual modulo $q$.
 This ensures that if the array experiences a row deletion followed by a column deletion, the deleted symbols within each row and column can be uniquely determined.
 In other words, this allows us to determine $\boldsymbol{X}''$ from $\boldsymbol{Y}$.